Skip to content

 Remit of the Reintegration Team

-• Work with children/young people returning to school after a period of being deemed a Child Missing Education (CME)*,
+• Work with children/young people of statutory school age returning to school after 8 weeks or more of being deemed a Child Missing Education (CME)*,

 • Work with children once a provision / setting has been agreed,

-• The work will last between 4-12 weeks depending on the allocated pathway of support.
+• The work will last between 4-8 weeks depending on the allocated pathway of support.
+For secondary school age children, upon closure of support from the reintegration team, a referral to Services for Young People (SfYP) will be considered.

 What to expect from the Virtual School Reintegration Team